Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 # Project Structure

-- Play Framework is used for the back-end.
+- Play Framework is used for the back-end, in conjunction with the EBean ORM.

 - AngularJS is used for the front-end.